snovakovic/sMsg/README.md

 # sMsg
-Extremely small and straight forward messaging.
+Extremely small and straight forward messaging (< 0.193 kb minified).
-< 0.193 kb minified.

 Make as many subscriptions as you like and then just broadcast message to subscribers at any point.